 Dr. Bongar received his Ph.D. from the University of Southern California and served his internship in clinical community psychology with the Los Angeles County Department of Mental Health.
 Past clinical appointments include service as a senior clinical psychologist with the Division of Psychiatry, Children's Hospital of Los Angeles, and work as a clinical/community mental health psychologist on the psychiatric emergency team of the Los Angeles County Department of Mental Health.
 For over 25 years he maintained a small practice specializing in psychotherapy, consultation and supervision in working with the difficult and life-threatening patient.
-He is past president of the Section on Clinical Crises and Emergencies of the Division of Clinical Psychology of the American Psychological Association, a diplomat of the American Board of Professional Psychology, a fellow of the Divisions of Clinical Psychology (12), Psychology and the Law (41), and Psychotherapy (29) of the American Psychological Association, a fellow of the American Psychological Society.
+He is past president of the Section on Clinical Crises and Emergencies of the Division of Clinical Psychology of the American Psychological Association, a diplomat of the American Board of Professional Psychology, a fellow of the Divisions of Clinical Psychology (12), Psychology and the Law (41), and Psychotherapy (29) of the American Psychological Association, a fellow of the American Psychological Society and of the Academy of Psychosomatic Medicine, and a chartered clinical psychologist of the British Psychological Society.
 Dr. Bongar is also a winner of the Edwin Shneidman Award from the American Association of Suicidology for out-standing early career contributions to suicide research, and the Louis I. Dublin award for lifetime achievement in research on suicidology.
 Since 2001, he has also become interested in the psychology of mass casualty events and suicide terrorism.
 His research and published work reflects his long-standing interest in the wide-ranging complexities of therapeutic interventions with difficult patients in general, and in suicide and life-threatening behaviors in particular.

-LISA BROWN, PH.D.
-DIRECTOR, TRAUMA EMPHASIS AREA
+LISA M. BROWN, PH.D., ABPP DIRECTOR, TRAUMA AREA OF EMPHASIS